-The general principles governing requests for a variance to a general exemption order also apply to requests under sections 3(5) to 3(7).
+The general principles governing requests for a variance to a general exemption order also apply to requests under sections 5, 6 and 7.

-(a) An undertaking in the public interest (section 3(5))
+(a) An undertaking in the public interest (section 5)

-In defining "public interest" for the purpose of section 3(5), the Board considers undertakings that affect a broad segment of the public rather than those whose activities centre around specific interest groups.
+In defining "public interest" for the purpose of section 5, the Board considers undertakings that affect a broad segment of the public rather than those whose activities centre around specific interest groups.

 The persons involved in the project or program must apply in writing to the Board for coverage.
-If the Board feels that the undertaking is in the public interest, the matter may be referred to the Lieutenant Governor in Council to consider whether the individuals involved should be accepted as workers of the Crown in Right of the Province.
+If the Board feels that the undertaking is in the public interest, the matter may be referred to the Lieutenant Governor in Council to consider whether the individuals involved should be accepted as workers of the Crown in Right of British Columbia.
 If the Lieutenant Governor in Council agrees, the Board will fix the average earnings of those individuals.
 Alternatively, such individuals may be admitted as workers of a municipality or other organization where appropriate.